Bessel van der Kolk

-Bessel van der Kolk (/nl/; born July 1943) is a Boston-based Dutch-American psychiatrist, author, researcher and educator.
+Bessel van der Kolk (/nl/; born 8 July 1943) is a Boston-based Dutch-American psychiatrist, author, researcher and educator.
 Since the 1970s his research has been in the area of post-traumatic stress.
-He is the author of four books, including The New York Times best seller, The Body Keeps the Score, which was translated into 43 languages.
+He is the author of four books, including The New York Times best seller The Body Keeps the Score, which was translated into 43 languages.
 Scientists have criticized the book for promoting pseudoscientific claims about trauma, memory, the brain, and development.

 Van der Kolk served as president of the International Society for Traumatic Stress Studies and is a former co-director of the National Child Traumatic Stress Network.
 He is a professor of psychiatry at Boston University School of Medicine and president of the Trauma Research Foundation in Brookline, Massachusetts.

 Early life and education

 Van der Kolk was born in the Netherlands in July 1943.
 The Hague was occupied by the Nazis at the time and his father was sent to a work-camp.
 He was the middle child of five.
 His mother taught her children to play musical instruments.
 Bessel played piano and cello and was taught six languages.

-He studied a pre-medical curriculum with a political science major (B.A.) at the University of Hawaii in 1965.
+He studied a pre-medical curriculum with a political science major (B.A.) at the University of Hawaiʻi at Mānoa in 1965.
 As an undergraduate, he was active in Students for a Democratic Society and was influenced by R. D. Laing and other thinkers in the anti-psychiatry movement.
 He received his M.D. at the Pritzker School of Medicine, University of Chicago, in 1970, and completed his psychiatric residency at the Massachusetts Mental Health Center, Harvard Medical School, in 1974.